anirbanc3/RASSLE/README.md

 Most Linux-based operating systems offer a number of scheduling policies, which are crucial artifacts for controlling two asynchronous processes' execution.
 Among the available policies, the deadline scheduler is particularly interesting because it imposes a "deadline" on operations to prevent starvation of processes.
 In the deadline scheduler, each request by a process to access a system resource has an expiration time.
 A process holding a system resource does not need to be forcefully preempted, as the deadline scheduler automatically preempts it from the CPU after its request expiration time.

-In order to inspect the underline scheduler in the working system one can use `cat /sys/block/sda/queue/scheduler`.
+In order to inspect the underline scheduler in the working system, run `cat /sys/block/sda/queue/scheduler`.
+The attack will work only if deadline scheduler is present (it does not have to be the default scheduler).

 The operation of deadline scheduler depends on three parameters, namely 'runtime', 'period', and 'deadline'.
 These parameters can be adjusted using `chrt` command, which can be executed from user-level privilege by acquiring `CAP_SYS_NICE` permission.

-The permission can be provided to a user using `setcap cap_sys_nice+ep /usr/bin/chrt`.
+To acquire the required privilege, execute the following command `sudo setcap cap_sys_nice+ep /usr/bin/chrt`.

 The command to run an `<executable>` using deadline scheduler is as follows:
   `chrt -d --sched-runtime t1 --sched-deadline t2 --sched-period t3 0 <executable>`
-We set t1 with the obtained value in nanoseconds.
+For this work, we set t1 with the approximate time (in nanoseconds) rerquired to execute one iteration of ECC Montgomery ladder.
 Further, we set the parameter sched-deadline to a value t2 = t1 + δ such that the ECC process leaves the CPU after execution of a single Montgomery ladder iteration.
 We set the parameter sched-period to a value t3 = 2 × t1.

 ## How to run the demo